-Therefore, in accordance with this information and consistent with my authority under Executive Orders 2019-06 and 2011-4 to manage the operations of MOAHR, develop standards for the conduct of administrative hearings, increase efficiencies and assure the effective delivery of adjudicative services, the following administrative hearing standard is established and is to be applied by MOAHR's administrative law judges, hearing officers, and Tax Tribunal Members:
+Therefore, in accordance with this information and consistent with my authority under Executive Orders 2019-06 and 2011-4 to manage the operations of MOAHR, develop standards for the conduct of administrative hearings, increase efficiencies and assure the effective delivery of adjudicative services, the following administrative hearing standard is established and is to be applied by MOAHR's administrative law judges and hearing officers:

-&lt;sup>1 R 792.10106(1)(c) and (i);792.10114(2)(n), (4) and (6); R 792.10121(1); R 792.10251(1).
+1 R 792.10106(1)(c) and (i);792.10114(2)(n), (4) and (6); R 792.10121(1).

-&lt;sup>2 R 792.10121(2).
+2 R 792.10121(2).

-Proceedings, including prehearing conferences and hearings, will by default be scheduled to be conducted remotely, unless: (i) an administrative law judge, hearing officer, or Tax Tribunal Member determines in their discretion that all or part of a proceeding should be in person or (ii) a party submits a written request demonstrating good cause for why all or part of the proceeding should be in person and the administrative law judge, hearing officer, or Tax Tribunal Member finds the request should be granted because of accessibility limitations, specific evidentiary issues, or other unique circumstances.
+Proceedings, including prehearing conferences and hearings, will by default be scheduled to be conducted remotely, unless: (i) an administrative law judge or hearing officer determines in their discretion that all or part of a proceeding should be in person or (ii) a party submits a written request demonstrating good cause for why all or part of the proceeding should be in person and the administrative law judge or hearing officer finds the request should be granted because of accessibility limitations, specific evidentiary issues, or other unique circumstances.

-To ensure a safe, orderly, respectful, and fair process for all in-person hearing participants, all persons appearing before MOAHR's administrative law judges, hearing officers, and Tax Tribunal Members are expected to adhere to MOAHR's In-Person Hearing Protocols, attached and incorporated herein, and available on MOAHR's website.
+To ensure a safe, orderly, respectful, and fair process for all in-person hearing participants, all persons appearing before MOAHR's administrative law judges and hearing officers are expected to adhere to MOAHR's In-Person Hearing Protocols, attached and incorporated herein, and available on MOAHR's website.

-Unless already authorized for electronic filing using an electronic filing system, or specifically authorized by an administrative law judge, hearing officer, or Tax Tribunal Member, all documents filed with MOAHR will be accepted by e-mail filing for all administrative hearing case types.
+Unless already authorized for electronic filing using an electronic filing system, or specifically authorized by an administrative law judge or hearing officer, all documents filed with MOAHR will be accepted by e-mail filing for all administrative hearing case types.
 An e-mail filing shall contain in the subject line the case docket number, and be copied to all other parties, attorneys and representatives to the matter and be sent to an approved MOAHR group e-mail box, as specified in the notice of hearing, unless a specific area of MOAHR has designated an individual staff person to receive the e-mail filings.

-This Administrative Hearing Standard No. 2023-1 rescinds MOAHR Administrative Hearing Standard No. 2022-1 and is effective immediately.
+This Administrative Hearing Standard No. 2024-1 rescinds MOAHR Administrative Hearing Standard No. 2023-1 and is effective immediately.